Determining Fault in an Auto Accident

 No-fault accident insurance laws

 However, even in no-fault states, property damage claims (usually for damage to the car that was in the accident) are still assessed and paid on an at-fault basis.
-In other words, if another driver damages your car, SUV, or truck and is at fault, their car insurance may help cover your repairs and property costs.
+In other words, if another driver your car, SUV, or truck and is at fault, their car insurance may help cover your repairs and property costs.

 States that require PIP